Home (Morrison novel): Major themes

-After Frank returns from serving in The Korean War, he suffers from trauma and survivor’s guilt from being the sole survivor out of his friends who he entered into the military with.
+After Frank returns from serving in the Korean War, he suffers from trauma and survivor guilt from being the sole survivor out of his friends who he entered into the military with.

-On the train rides to Georgia, Frank looks back on both the memories of the friend's excitement to leave Lotus and the memories of watching them die before him.
-He is unable to visit the family of his friends afterwards, unable to face them in his guilt.
+On the train rides to Georgia, Frank looks back on both the memories of the friends' excitement to leave Lotus and the memories of watching them die before him.
+He finds himself unable to visit the family of his friends afterwards, consumed by guilt.
 Through conversations with Lily, Frank seems unmotivated towards life and has no direction or goals.
-He fulfills himself through alcohol and his relationship with a woman.
+He fulfills himself through alcohol and his relationship with Lily.

 There is an image of a young girl present within the novel that Frank struggles with.
-He runs away from a Church Convention after interacting with a young girl.
+He runs away from a church convention after interacting with a young girl.
 Frank reveals to the reader the presence of a young girl that frequently visited their camp, her hand scavenging for food.
 He later murders her after he gets aroused from her touching his crotch.
 Frank is only able to accept his murder of the young girl after he successfully rescues Cee.

-Morrison displays the general attitude about The Korean War during the fifties where a conversation between different war veterans takes place and they have an ignorant mindset towards the events that took place in Korea, disregarding its importance.
+Morrison displays the general attitude about the Korean War during the 1950s where a conversation between different war veterans takes place and they have an ignorant mindset towards the events that took place in Korea, disregarding its importance.